Use the License Usage dashboards

 The Workload dashboard contains panels visible to Splunk Cloud Platform administrators that show SVC entitlement and usage for either ingest-based or workload-based subscriptions over a specific time range.

-The other panels contain charts that show your deployment's overall SVC usage and help pinpoint where you need to optimize your organization's SVC consumption.
-These charts are based on hourly calculations.
+This dashboard shows your deployment's overall SVC usage and can help locate where you can optimize your organization's SVC consumption.
 Hover your mouse pointer over a vertical bar or a point on a line to view data for a specific hour.

-The SVC usage by top <variable> and SVC usage by search type panels represent less accurate data due to sampling rates.
+The SVC usage per hour by search type and SVC usage per hour by top <variable> panels represent less accurate data due to sampling rates.
 These panels use the search_launcher process, which represents searches that take less than 10 seconds to complete.
 This process might hide a lot of data.
 For more accurate data, view the Search time by search type and Search time by top 10 apps, users, and searches panels.

 To investigate your panels, go to Cloud Monitoring Console > License Usage > Workload.
 Use the following table to understand the dashboard interface.